Why It Works: Making Irish Soda Bread in a Cast Iron Skillet

-Any soda bread can be cooked in a skillet, whether the directions call for it or not.
-Some call for the pan by name (like this Soda Bread in a Skillet) while others don't (like this Amazing Easy version).
+Some recipes call for the pan by name (like this Soda Bread in a Skillet) while others don't (like Amazingly Easy Irish Soda Bread).
 Just know it'll work either way, but it's really worth giving the cast-iron skillet a try.

 Once again, cast iron's ability to get hot and stay hot is the key to its versatility in the oven: